dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 - When I say "big cryptos", I'm only referring to Bitcoin (BTC) and Ethereum (ETH).
 Nothing else.

 - Investment in cryptocurrency carry additional risk when compared to traditional investments.
 My focus on this article is to consider **risk-adjusted returns**.
-Yes, it may be potentially a lot more profitable to invest in a small cap coin with ranks 1000+ when sorted by market cap like on [CoinGecko](https://www.coingecko.com/) as opposed to BTC or ETH, however, this carries additional risk too, scams and abandoned projects are a very common sight in this market so we must be very careful when putting money into these.
-Returns must either beat or match those of BTC or ETH and remain consistent, if not, you might as well put your money in BTC or ETH given they carry lower risk.
+Yes, it may be potentially a lot more profitable to invest in a small cap coin with ranks 1000+ when sorted by market cap like on [CoinGecko](https://www.coingecko.com/) as opposed to BTC or ETH, however, this carries additional risk too, scams and abandoned projects are a very common sight in this market so we must be very careful when putting money into anything.
+Returns must either beat or match those of BTC or ETH and remain consistent, if not, you might as well put your money in BTC or ETH precisely because they are less risky.
   - This is NOT to say that an investment in BTC or ETH is risk-free, quite the opposite!
 Also, **no investment is risk-free**, but the risk is certainly lower than when investing in a token like [**DogeCash**](https://www.coingecko.com/en/coins/dogecash) or anything with a Shiba Inu on it (maybe except DOGE? meh)

 ***